Affinity chord diagram

 What data do I need for this widget?

 The option to create this chart will be disabled unless your query contains at least three columns, one of them with numeric values.
-Furthermore, you must group your data to show meaningful content on the diagram.
+Furthermore, it is advisable to group your data and aggregate it in order to show meaningful content on the diagram.

 Creating an affinity chord diagram